twelckle/Bench_Money_NBA/README.md

    git clone https://github.com/twelckle/Bench_Money_NBA.git
    cd Bench_Money_NBA

-2. Install dependencies:
+2. Install dependencies
 3. Set up your MongoDB database and update the connection details in your project.
+The link can be found in the nbaAPI.py file.
-4. Get your API keys for the NBA and Twitter APIs, and add them to your environment variables or a config file.
+4. Get your API keys for the Twitter APIs, and add them to the twitter.py file.

 ## Usage

 1. Fetch NBA game data and player salaries using the NBA API and web scraping scripts.